Matt George: British Endurance Championship

 As well as managing the 2 car race team, George contested a full season with team Venture Innovations in the British Endurance Championship in the Mercedes AMG GT4 with co-driver Neville Jones and his son Chris.
-This was Chris' debut GT car racing season and Neville's first full season.

-Round 1 at Silverstone seen the team start the race in 20th position due to a challenging qualifying, George made up 8 places and the team finished 2nd in class.
+Round 1 at Silverstone seen the team start the race in 20th position due to a challenging qualifying, George made up eight places and the team finished second in class.
 George became the new Silverstone GP GT4 Lap Record Holder with a time of 2:09.403.

-George and the team clinched the class D (GT4) championship in the final round at Donington Park as well as coming just short of winning the overall title by 4 points.
+George and the team clinched the class D (GT4) championship in the final round at Donington Park as well as coming just short of winning the overall title by four points.

 2024 season

 Hankook 24H Barcelona

 George competed in the Hankook 24 Hours of Barcelona with Venture Engineering, driving the Vulcan Fasteners Mercedes-AMG GT4.
 This race marked the team's debut in the series, with George sharing the car alongside teammates Owen Hizzey, Chris Jones and Neville Jones.
 Despite the team's first appearance, they delivered a stellar performance, winning the GT4 class in a thrilling and closely contested race.

-George's contribution was particularly significant, as he spent two hours longer behind the wheel than any other driver in the race, showcasing his endurance and skill.
-The race remained competitive until the final moments, with George crossing the finish line just 1.011 seconds clear to secure their maiden 24H SERIES win.